Purpose

 17 years of age, defined as mean PASP >45 mmHg, determined by echocardiogram.

-determined by electrocardiogram (EKG) or, cardiac event monitor and/or implanted
+duration, determined by electrocardiogram (EKG) or, cardiac event monitor

-loop recorder (if applicable), or on anti-arrhythmic therapy for the arrhythmias
+and/or implanted loop recorder (if applicable), or on anti-arrhythmic therapy

-by EKG or, cardiac event monitor and/or implanted loop recorder (if applicable),
+determined by EKG or, cardiac event monitor and/or implanted loop recorder (if

 6. Left bundle branch block, bifascicular heart block, Mobitz 2 heart block,